 Multiple rental shops and numerous trails make it easy to step into the winter wilderness.

 Stark's Vacuum Museum

-Each September, watch 1000s of chimney swifts perform amazing acrobatics at dusk at the Chapman School in Northwest Portland.
+Each September, watch 1000s of chimney swifts perform amazing acrobatics at dusk at the Chapman School in NW Portland.

 When it's sweltering, dive into one of the region's cooling waterways.
 Swim safe.
 Leave no trace.

 The Alibi Lounge

 This Portland fixture serves tropical drinks in a funky tiki setting.
 Prepare to use karaoke as a verb.

 With offerings that range from alien autopsies to bug candy, this place almost makes the rest of Portland seem normal.

 Historic Victorian Belle mansion gets decked out for Christmas and throws open its doors for tours.
 Check the website for admission discounts.